IBM/aspera-cli/README.erb.md

 ## Going further

-Get familiar with configuration, options, parameters and follow the section relative to the product you want to interact with: Aspera on Cloud, Faspex, ...
+Get familiar with configuration, options, commands : [Command Line Interface](#cli).

-Detailed generic information on configuration can be found in section: [Command Line Interface](#cli).
+Then, follow the section relative to the product you want to interact with ( Aspera on Cloud, Faspex, ...) : [Application Plugins](plugins)

 # <a name="installation"></a>Installation